 Many replace traditional energy-boosters like coffee and energy drinks with Kenetik due to its total lack of caffeine because while other caffeinated beverages may provide an initial boost of energy, they’ll always lead to a dramatic crash.
 Caffeinated beverages can also cause jitters and anxiety, so an option like Kenetik can help you perform your best under pressure without negative side effects.

 Additionally, you can support your intermittent fasting journey by using exogenous ketones to curb cravings or to help you power through a fasted workout.
-Some athletes even enjoy the benefits of dual fueling, meaning they continue to eat carbohydrates while drinking exogenous ketones for an additional boost.
+Some athletes even enjoy the benefits of dual fueling, meaning they continue to eat carbohydrates while drinking exogenous ketone supplements for an additional boost in athletic performance.

 For the best exogenous ketone results, make sure your ketone product uses D-BHB ketones and R-1,3 butanediol.
 While you can drink ketones every 2-4 hours, most people find that two servings per day are ideal, especially with this combination of D-BHB ketones and R-1,3 butanediol.
 Kenetik has committed to only using this patented blend of ketones to create the highest quality ketone drink on the market.